staceyJayneLewis/little-hatchlings/README.md

 - [Grammar Checker](https://prowritingaid.com/grammar-checker) used to check grammar of the read me and website.
 - [Illustrator](https://www.adobe.com/uk/products/illustrator.html) used to design the illustration of the hero image, gallery and contact heading background design.
 - [Photoshop](https://www.adobe.com/uk/products/photoshop.html) used to cut out the image of my daughter from the original image.
+- [Google Maps](https://www.google.co.uk/maps) used for the map on the contact page.

 ## Testing